Drama Therapy generates enthusiasm!!

 Developing abilities for self-care and self-reflection is highlighted at K-State.
 No matter how you slice it, graduate school is a stressful place – it is meant to be a crucible that presses you to hone your skills and shape your philosophy of practice.
 Simultaneous with working hard, however, students need to learn how to de-stress in order to stay well and create healthy boundaries.
 Self-reflection leads to strong critical thinking and ethical skills.
 Self-care leads to keeping oneself safe from burning out in the professional world.

-Upon graduation from the K-State Drama Therapy program, students will have a strong grasp of the fundamentals of drama therapy, a specialized knowledge of at least one client population, experience leading groups in a variety of settings, an understanding of ethics, and knowledge of how to approach work with a new population.
+Upon graduation from the K-State Drama Therapy program, students have a strong grasp of the fundamentals of drama therapy, a specialized knowledge of at least one client population, experience leading groups in a variety of settings, an understanding of ethics, and knowledge of how to approach work with a new population.